department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/hearings.md

 <section id="expect">

-  ## What to expect at your Board hearing
+  ## Find out what to expect at your Board hearing

   ### What will happen at my hearing?